openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Added `AES-256` / `AES-128` with `OCB` implicitly to v1/v2 SEIPD preferences of "PQ(/T) certificates".
 - Added a recommendation to use `AES-256` when possible.
 - Swapped the optional v3 PKESK algorithm identifier with length octet in order to align with X25519 and X448.
-- Fixed ML-DSA private key size
+- Fixed ML-DSA private key size.
-- Added test vectors
+- Added test vectors.
-- correction and completion of IANA instructions
+- correction and completion of IANA instructions.

 ## draft-ietf-openpgp-pqc-02
-- Removed git rebase artifact
+- Removed git rebase artifact.

 ## draft-ietf-openpgp-pqc-03
-- Updated SLH-DSA by removing parametrization and restricting to three SLH-DSA-SHAKE algorithm code points
+- Updated SLH-DSA by removing parametrization and restricting to three SLH-DSA-SHAKE algorithm code points.
+- Moved NIST and Brainpool curve hybrids to a separate draft, dropped ECDSA from the current specification.

 # Contributors